Zoom to Center

 1 square :

 Actual magnification is the magnification value given multiplied by the distance to the physical image.
-Paraxially, the value given is 1/(focal length).
+Paraxially, the value given is 1/(focal length), but negative if the image is inverted.

 Actual magnification is the magnification value given divided by the distance to the physical object.
-Paraxially, the value given is the focal length.
+Paraxially, the value given is the focal length, but negative if the image is inverted.

 Magnification is the ratio of the slope of an output ray to the slope of an input ray.